Member state of the European Union: Withdrawal

 Beyond the formal withdrawal of a member state, there are a number of independence movements such as Catalonia or Flanders which could result in a similar situation to Greenland.
 Were a territory of a member state to secede but wish to remain in the EU, some scholars claim it would need to reapply to join as if it were a new country applying from scratch.
 However, other studies claim internal enlargement is legally viable if, in case of a member state dissolution or secession, the resulting states are all considered successor states.
 There is also a European Citizens' Initiative that aims at guaranteeing the continuity of rights and obligations of the European citizens belonging to a new state arising from the democratic secession of a European Union member state.

-As of 2022, the United Kingdom is the only former member state.
-The government of the United Kingdom formally initiated the process of the UK's withdrawal from the EU on 29 March 2017 by triggering Article 50 of the Treaty on the EU, following a June 2016 referendum.
-The withdrawal was scheduled in law to occur on 29 March 2019.
-Subsequently, the UK sought, and was granted, a number of Article 50 extensions until 31 January 2020.
-On 23 January 2020, the Withdrawal agreement was ratified by the Parliament of the United Kingdom, and on 29 January 2020 by the European Parliament.
-The UK left the EU on 31 January 2020 at 23:00 GMT, ending 47 years of membership.